Architecture and Design

 • Community detection (Louvain, Infomap, Label Propagation)

-• Statistical analysis (17+ multilayer metrics)
+• Statistical analysis (density, overlap, correlation)

 • Centrality computation (degree, betweenness, PageRank, etc.)